CorinaMurg/book-delivery/README.md

 **POUR MOI**
 Things to FIX:
-- CSS for non-Chrome browsers
+- Create OnBikes component (Header is getting too big!)
 - Change bgColor of cover (maybe a glassy look, or 2 lighter shades of gray)

 **Things to TWEAK:**
 - center book list for tablet view (for real, not with the extra left margin!)
 - local storage for cart (until user account feature is added)
 - FOOTER IS BORING.
 DO SOMETHING ABOUT IT
-- Create OnBikes component

 **Thinking about adding the following features:**
 - Search bar